Fitting in a self-care routine for stay-at-home moms may sound easy to do with all the time spent at home…

 List off all the things that make you feel happy and try to include them throughout your day.
 These could be things such as cooking or baking, gardening, crafting, chatting with a friend or anything else that you love to do.

 Consider things you do for yourself all year round.
 Do you need a monthly trip to the salon?
 Or a spa day each year on your birthday?
 If summer is around the corner, schedule yourself a pedicure.
+Cold weather coming?
+Prepare for a round of the winter blues.
 Don’t put off these important tasks, schedule them today!

 Make a Bucket List